 These are some really common birds, but the largest concentrations of them are at the Great Lakes.
 And here is one of them, just sitting on a channel marker on the end of a jetty in Lake Huron.

 Fun fact: The "double crest" is kind of a mating thing and for most of the year really isn't visible so don't expect to see it too often.
-Kind of odd to name a bird after a feature you pretty much never see, but well, then there is the bald eagle named after a feature it does not even possess at all, as it isn't even close to being bald.
-This common snapping turtle (Chelydra serpentina) was crossing the road from the swamp on the one side to the swamp on the other side as I was driving along just west of Port Austin, Michigan today.
+Kind of odd to name a bird after a feature you pretty much never see, but well, then there is the bald eagle named after a feature it does not even possess at all, as it isn't even close to being bald. |

 AuthorKeith Christenson - Wildlife Biologist Categories